Generalizable data-driven turbulence closure modeling on unstructured grids with differentiable physics: Introduction

 \end{itemize}

 The remainder of this paper is organized as follows.
 The LES governing equations, the definitions of graph and its structures, and implementation of the adjoint method are explained in Sec. \ref{sec:Methods}.
-Sec. \ref{sec:Datasets and traning} elaborates the data generation and training procedure.
-Training results and test results on unseen geometries are provided in Sec. \ref{sec:Results and discussion}, and lastly, Sec. \ref{sec:Conclusions} concludes this study.
+Section~\ref{sec:Results and Discussion}. then details the generation of the training dataset, the training procedure, the training results, the generalization experiments, and the experiments conducted under limited-data conditions.
+Within this section, Sec.~\ref{subsec:Preliminary 2D validation}. presents the two-dimensional preliminary validation results, while Sec.~\ref{subsec:3D turbulence results: main contribution}. provides the main three-dimensional turbulence results.
+Finally, Section~\ref{sec:Conclusions}. concludes the paper.